aoloe/libregraphics-manual-scribus-development/content/content.md

 I should integrate some things <from http://forum.freecadweb.org/viewtopic.php?f=17&t=3781> (using mantis instead of the forum?)

+> TODO: add a short version of this document? (tldr.md)

 ## Github

 - If you don't have an account on Github, create one